sukdevmahapatra/Dark-Matter-Research/README.md

 # Dark Matter Propagation in the Sun using NR-EFT
 This repository contains Python notebooks developed during my M.Sc. research in Dark Matter Physics.
+The project investigates the propagation, scattering, capture, thermalization, annihilation, and neutrino flux of TeV–PeV scale dark matter in the Sun within the framework of Non-Relativistic Effective Field Theory (NR-EFT).

 ## Project
 Propagation of TeV–PeV Scale Dark Matter in the Sun within the Framework of Non-Relativistic Effective Field Theory (NR-EFT).